|

 butter, sugar, lavender and vanilla in a bowl

-In a bowl or stand mixer, cream together the butter, sugar, vanilla, and lavender.
+In a large mixing bowl or bowl of a stand mixer, cream together the butter, sugar, vanilla, and ground lavender.
 Add the flour and mix until the dough comes together.
 It will look crumbly at first.
 If mixing by hand, you may need to press the dough together to form a ball.

 a rolled out dough for lavender shortbread

-Roll out onto a piece of parchment paper.
+Roll out onto a piece of parchment paper or place dough onto a lightly floured surface to roll out.

 squares of shortbread lavender cookies on a baking sheet